WikiTeam/wikiteam/README.md

 This is a very quick guide for the most used features of WikiTeam tools.
 For further information, read the [tutorial](https://github.com/WikiTeam/wikiteam/wiki/Tutorial) and the rest of the [documentation](https://github.com/WikiTeam/wikiteam/wiki).
 You can also ask in the [mailing list](http://groups.google.com/group/wikiteam-discuss).

+These instructions assume you will run WikiTeam from a cloned or downloaded copy of this repository.
+WikiTeam3 may eventually be available from PyPI, in which case the instructions will vary.

 ### Requirements

-Requires <a href="https://www.python.org/downloads/release/python-278/">Python 3.9</a>.
+Requires <a href="https://www.python.org/downloads/release/python-380/">Python 3.8</a> or later (less than 4.0).

 Confirm you satisfy the requirements:

-`pip install pipenv`
+`pip install poetry`

 or, if you don't have enough permissions for the above,

-`pip install --user pipenv`
+`pip install --user poetry`

+Once `poetry` is installed, in the `wikiteam3` directory, run:

+`poetry install`

 ### Download any wiki

-To download any wiki, use one of the following options:
+To download any wiki, in the `wikiteam3` directory, use one of the following options:

-`pipenv run dumpgenerator http://wiki.domain.org --xml --images` (complete XML histories and images)
+`poetry run python dumpgenerator http://wiki.domain.org --xml --images` (complete XML histories and images)

 If the script can't find itself the API and/or index.php paths, then you can provide them:

-`pipenv run dumpgenerator --api=http://wiki.domain.org/w/api.php --xml --images`
+`poetry run python dumpgenerator --api=http://wiki.domain.org/w/api.php --xml --images`

-`pipenv run dumpgenerator --api=http://wiki.domain.org/w/api.php --index=http://wiki.domain.org/w/index.php --xml --images`
+`poetry run python dumpgenerator --api=http://wiki.domain.org/w/api.php --index=http://wiki.domain.org/w/index.php --xml --images`

 If you only want the XML histories, just use `--xml`.
 For only the images, just `--images`.
 For only the current version of every page, `--xml --curonly`.

 You can resume an aborted download:

-`pipenv run dumpgenerator --api=http://wiki.domain.org/w/api.php --xml --images --resume --path=/path/to/incomplete-dump`
+`poetry run python dumpgenerator --api=http://wiki.domain.org/w/api.php --xml --images --resume --path=/path/to/incomplete-dump`

 See more options:

-`pipenv run dumpgenerator --help`
+`poetry run python dumpgenerator --help`

 ### Download Wikimedia dumps

 To download [Wikimedia XML dumps](http://dumps.wikimedia.org/backup-index.html) (Wikipedia, Wikibooks, Wikinews, etc) you can run:

-`pipenv run wikipediadownloader` (download all projects)
+`poetry run python wikipediadownloader` (download all projects)

 See more options:

-`pipenv run wikipediadownloader --help`
+`poetry run python wikipediadownloader --help`

 ### Download Wikimedia Commons images